mflerackers/mflerackers.github.io/_posts/2018-05-11-statistics.md

 [More content coming soon]

-## Nonparametric data
+## Nonparametric and qualitative data

 In a lot of cases, we don't only have numbers, but categories as well.
 This can happen when we place measurable values into buckets, like [low, medium, high] or when we have distinct possibilities which are not necessarily ordered, like [red, green, blue, yellow].
+These are qualitative parameters, while before we only worked with quantitative parameters.

 ### Spearman's rank correlation coefficient